cadaver/c64gameframework/README.md

 ## Building

 - The Makefile builds the example game as a .d64 image and EF / GMod2 .crt images.
 Utilities contained in the "tools" subdirectory must be in the path.
-- For rebuilding the utilities on Windows, the MinGW compiler suite is required
+- For rebuilding the utilities on Windows, the MinGW compiler suite is required.

 ## Memory map